axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-case-widget.rst

 You can predefined filter conditions for most columns of the case widget.
 Each column has different conditions.
-Some columns only accept a list, some only a string, and some only accept a string in a special format such as date-time.
+Some columns only accept a list, some only a string and some only accept a string in a special format such as date-time.
 Please refer to :ref:`Complex Filter <complex-filter>` for more details.

 Base structure of filter json: